 - Lifting your head so that it is out of alignment with your neck.
 If you find you can't get all the way up without doing this, you're not yet strong enough to complete more crunches.
 Rest and try again later.

 - Using momentum to complete your abdominal crunches instead of relying on your abs.
 This can lead to banging your head or buttocks on the floor since you're no longer controlling your movement.
+Also, when momentum takes over, it's no longer a strengthening exercise.

 - Misaligning your spine by twisting it to help yourself lift.
 Again, a better thing to do is rest and try again later.